joaoctaviosantiago/python_notes/chapters/Chapter 1.md

 ### Numbers

-There are two numeric data types: integer (Int) and float (floating-point number).
+There are two numeric data types: int (integer) and float (floating-point number).
 Integers are whole numbers, while floats are numbers with decimal places.

 | Data type | Examples                               |
 |--------------|----------------------------------------|